 Tobacco use remains the leading cause of premature and preventable death in the US.
 Tobacco kills 2 out of 3 users, and for every person who dies, another 20 Americans have at least one serious tobacco-related illness.
-Statistically, 9 out of 10 smokers start smoking by age 18.
 Each year in New Hampshire, tobacco use takes approximately 1,900 lives and costs our state $730 million in healthcare expenses.
 The harmful effects of smoking extend beyond the user, impacting thousands of people through exposure to secondhand smoke.
 There is no risk-free level of exposure to tobacco smoke, and there is no safe tobacco product.

-COPD or Chronic Obstructive Pulmonary Disease is a serious lung disease that over time makes it hard to breathe.
-Also known as emphysema and chronic bronchitis, COPD is now the 3rd leading cause of death in the US and a major cause of illness and disability.
+COPD (Chronic Obstructive Pulmonary Disease) is a serious lung disease that over time makes it hard to breathe.
+Also known as emphysema and chronic bronchitis, COPD is now the 4th leading cause of death in the US and a major cause of illness and disability.
 Yet, one in three Americans remain unaware of COPD or its symptoms.
 As many as half of those living with COPD remain undiagnosed.
-While other leading causes of death are decreasing, deaths from COPD are on the rise.
-Approximately 1 in 15 New Hampshire adults, the equivalent of the total population of the towns of Concord, Keene, Berlin and Somersworth combined, reported having COPD.
+Approximately 1 in 15 New Hampshire adults reported having COPD.
+Breathe New Hampshire is the only public health organization in New Hampshire focused on reducing the impact of COPD.

 Asthma is a chronic lung disease and New Hampshire continues to have one of the highest rates of adult asthma in the country.
 Asthma is also the most common serious chronic childhood disease.
-Approximately 4,000 adults and 3,000 children are diagnosed with asthma every year in New Hampshire alone and more than one-third of children with current asthma live in a home with a smoker (cigarettes, cigars or pipes.)
+Approximately 4,000 adults and 3,000 children are diagnosed with asthma every year in New Hampshire alone and more than one-third of children with current asthma live in a home that is not tobacco-free.

-We fill an important gap in our state's public health system as NH has a limited public health infrastructure compared to many other states.
+We fill an important need in our state's public health system as New Hampshire has a limited public health infrastructure compared to many other states.

 We are invested solely in the lung health of New Hampshire people, and our financial support stays local to benefit those who live and breathe here.